-This course will focus on the role and functions of library and media centers in K-12 schools.
+This course will focus on the role and functions of technology in K-12 schools.
 The topics covered will include the problems of organization and management, the types of learning resources and services, and federal and state programs and standards.
-Examines developments and trends in library and media centers.
+We will also look at the developments and trends in technology and how it impacts school media centers.
+This course is cross-listed with CE 5010.